ardanlabs/gotraining/topics/go/exercises/contributors/README.md

 # Just for Fun
 - Add flags to the main package for specifying the repo to pull.
 Use the [`flag`](https://golang.org/pkg/flag/) package.
 - Add a flag to the main package to specify an output file name then encode the results to that file in CSV format.
 Use the [`encoding/csv`](https://golang.org/pkg/encoding/csv/) package.
+- Create a web app that accepts a repo name then shows the contributor list for that repo